School of Information Studies

 For more than 80 years we’ve been there.
 Inspiring learners.
 Producing leaders.
 Shaping the world of library and information science so that individuals and families everywhere get the most out of their library experience.
 At the School of Information Studies, ours is a higher standard.
 A standard founded on rigorous programming, exceptional and personalized instruction, and a deep understanding and appreciation for the needs of working professionals when it comes to graduate education.

-SOIS Learning Goals and Outcomes (pdf)
+SOIS Learning Goals and Outcomes (pdf opens in a new window)

 Our History